KHP-Informatics/ngseasy/containerized/README.md

 [Dockerized](https://www.docker.com/) and [Virtulaized](https://www.virtualbox.org/) ngs pipeline and tool-box.

+**With NGSeasy you can now have full suite of NGS tools up and running on any high end workstation in an afternoon**

 As a multi-component system, NGS pipeline setup is traditionally heavy on configuration.
 Our idea is to provide this in a simple encapsulated container.
 Users also typically wish to configure their own environments and run the